 In 2017, 400 000 people were diagnosed with cancer.
 In France, 3 million people live with this disease.
-Their relatives are also impacted by the disease in their daily and profesionnal life.
+The disease also impacts their relatives and professional life.

 New therapies are created.
-Some of them, administered at home, represent a big hope but also generate new challenges in terms of care and follow-up.
+Some of them, administered at home, represent a big hope, but they also generate new challenges in terms of care and follow-up.

-Patients share their helplessness facing these new therapies.
-Testimonies were registrated by the useful interassociative work led for the project Cancer@dom.
+Patients share their weakness facing these new therapies.
+Testimonies were registered by the valuable NGO work led for the project Cancer@dom.
 Here are some quotations:

 “I felt overwhelmed, alone at home, I was not able of doing anything anymore”

-Patient suffering from a skin cancer, 53 years old, Paris Region
+A patient suffering from skin cancer, 53 years old, Paris Region

 “We were discovering undesirable effects bit by bit.
 There are so many things that are not explained”